Wagon Wheel (song): Backstory

 We were watching my daughter, and the faculty band gets up.
 It's just the faculty from her school, and they play "Wagon Wheel."
 I'm sitting in the audience, and they get to the middle of the chorus, and I turned to my wife, and I go, "I've got to cut this song."

 With guidance from Frank Liddell, Rucker cut the song with Lady A on backing vocals.
 He told Taste of Country: "Lady Antebellum took the song to a new level.
 Up until they added their vocals, I thought it was another song on the record."

 Rucker had been introduced to Fuqua's source for Dylan's outtake years prior: "I got turned onto the Pat Garrett soundtrack when I worked retail back in the day.
 It's so different from a lot of his other stuff.
 It's such a cool record."
 Rucker also previously had had some experience with crediting Dylan on a song he'd performed.
 His group Hootie and the Blowfish's 1995 hit single "Only Wanna Be With You" quotes an entire verse from Dylan's 1975 song "Idiot Wind".
 When the record began selling big, the "Dylan camp" took issue, and Dylan was ultimately credited as a co-writer.
 As Rucker remembers, "They wanted some money, and they got it.
 We weren't trying to rip anybody off."

+On July 2, 2026, Rucker reposted a video of the USA Men’s National Soccer team singing "Wagon Wheel" as karaoke, celebrating their victory over Bosnia and Herzegovina in the FiFA World Cup (to his X account).
+To the clip, which features a U.S. team member "belting his heart out" over an instrumental version of the tune, Rucker added the caption: “LETS FRIGGIN GO!!!!!!!!!”
+When an X user called him out on claiming authorship, Rucker replied: “I never once said I wrote it."